openfl/OpenFLDevelopersGuide/sockets/README.md

 }

 To send data to the XMLSocket server, you use the XMLSocket.send() method and pass an XML object or string.
-Flash Player converts the supplied parameter to a String object and sends the content to the XMLSocket server followed by a zero (0) byte:
+OpenFL converts the supplied parameter to a String object and sends the content to the XMLSocket server followed by a zero (0) byte:

 xmlsock.send(xmlFormattedData);